scriptkid-py/chouieur-food/README.md

 ### Prerequisites
 - Node.js 18+ and npm
-- Docker and Docker Compose
+- Docker and Docker Compose (optional, for local testing)
 - Git
+- MongoDB Atlas account (for production)

 ### 1. Clone and Install
 ```bash